teamplify/teamplify-runner/README.md

   above.
 You can either
-  [open an issue on Github](https://github.com/teamplify/teamplify-runner/issues), or contact us at [support@teamplify.com](mailto:support@teamplify.com), or use live chat on [teamplify.com](https://teamplify.com).
+  [open an issue on Github](https://github.com/teamplify/teamplify-runner/issues), or contact us at [support@teamplify.com](mailto:support@teamplify.com), or use the live chat on [teamplify.com](https://teamplify.com).

 ### Email delivery issues

-Emails can go to spam or sometimes not being delivered at all.
-If you're running a demo version of Teamplify at your desktop at home, this is very likely to happen, since IPs of home internet providers have a large chance of being blacklisted in spam databases.
+Emails can go to spam or sometimes aren't delivered at all.
+If you're running a demo version of Teamplify on your desktop at home, this is very likely to happen, since IPs of home internet providers have a large chance of being blacklisted in spam databases.
 We recommend that you check the following: